gvwilson/thirdbit/src/fiction/iffy/index.md

 Someone was banging against one of the doors they passed.
 They were shouting, too.
 Iffy thought it was funny but didn't have enough energy to laugh.
-At some point Benício had put his arm around her to help her stay upright.
+At some point Ignacio had put his arm around her to help her stay upright.
 He had picked up a fire extinguisher as well, a compact red cylinder with a silver handle whose basic design hadn't changed in centuries.